-2.37 Finally adjusted azimuth and corrected distances or included angles and distances to be used for traverse computation & adjustment.
+Finally adjusted azimuth and corrected distances or included angles and distances to be used for traverse computation & adjustment.

-SDCAD software or any other software acceptable to the Department can be used for Traverses computation and adjustment.
+Traverses computation and adjustment can be done using SDCAD software or any other software acceptable to the Department.

 This chapter describes Control Survey Traverses in 1st, 2nd and 3rd order and detail traversing has been described in Chapter XXII.